 Three in four people ‘taking action to cope with financial pressures’

-Nearly a quarter have already been forced to dip into their savings
+Over half of those surveyed said they were concerned about their finances in retirement, according to Scottish Widows.

-Four out of five adults (81 per cent) are concerned about making ends meet as living costs surge and three-quarters (76 per cent) say they need to take action to cope with financial pressures, a report has found.
+Four out of five adults (81%) are concerned about making ends meet as living costs surge and three-quarters (76%) need to take action to cope with the financial pressures, a report has found.

-Over a third (35 per cent) plan to cut back on non-essential leisure and holiday spending, according to the Scottish Widows report.
+Over a third (35%) plan to cut back on non-essential leisure and holiday spending, according to the Scottish Widows report.

-Over half (57 per cent) of those surveyed said they were concerned about their finances in retirement, while half (50 per cent) do not feel they are preparing adequately for later life.
+Over half (57%) of those surveyed said they were concerned about their finances in retirement, while half (50%) do not feel they are preparing adequately for later life.

-One in nine (11 per cent) of respondents in their fifties reported being worried about having to access their pension savings early to support their short-term financial resilience.
+One in nine (11%) of those aged in their 50s reported being worried about having to access their pension savings early to support their short-term financial resilience.

 Pete Glancy, head of policy at Scottish Widows, said: “We are facing a myriad of issues and there are no easy solutions.